PalaashAgrawal/allmond/.docs/accelerate.md

 `accelerate config`

-This will create a yaml configuration file in a default location.
+This will create a yaml configuration file in a default location (such as `~/.cache/huggingface/accelerate/default_config.yml`)

 Most defaults work well.
 Just set up  "distributed_type" (multi-gpu/multi-node?),  "num_machines",  "num_processes" (accross all the machines combined), and "machine_rank".
 An example of the yaml values that may be suitable for your config is shown below.
 This particular example is meant for multi-GPU training, within a single node.